-Traditionally, ANT+ dominated the power meter market.
-However, more and more manufacturers have been equipping their power meters with Bluetooth SMART functionality.
-We are now at the point where most, but not all, power meters transmit data via both wireless protocols.
-Below, we will compare and contrast ANT+ with Bluetooth SMART, as well as show which manufacturers are currently using each technology.
+In fact, we are now at the point where most power meters transmit data via both wireless transmission protocols, providing for maximum convenience.
+Below, we talk about ANT+ vs Bluetooth SMART, as well as show which manufacturers are currently using each technology.

 - It’s an open system.
-A power meter using ANT+ can send information to multiple head units simultaneously
+An ANT+ power meter can send information to multiple head units simultaneously

-- There really isn’t any for the purposes we are discussing here (power meters).
-It isn’t as fast as Bluetooth SMART, but as you will see below, it’s plenty fast enough
+- There really isn’t any for the purposes we are discussing here (power meters and head units).
+While it isn’t as fast as Bluetooth SMART, as you will see below, it’s plenty fast enough

 - Allows devices to wirelessly connect with applications via smart phones and tablets

 - It’s intuitive.
 Pairing a Bluetooth head unit or smart phone with a power meter is quick and simple

 - A Bluetooth power meter can transmit information 64x per second, 16x faster than ANT+*